marmojezz/robotframework-playground/README.md

-# robotframework-playground
+# README

-A project to practice robot framework automation while studding python coding
+A repository for a project to practice robot framework automation while studding python coding